Crossed product Leavitt path algebras: Prerequisites and preliminaries

 \item[(A2)] If $v$ is an infinite emitter and $Z$ a finite and nonempty subset of $\so^{-1}(v),$ then

 \item[(A3)] If $v$ is an infinite emitter and $Z\subsetneq W$ are finite and nonempty subsets of $\so^{-1}(v),$ then

-\end{enumerate} One often considers an intermediate step in the construction of $\sim$ from $\to_1$ and let $\to$ be the reflexive and transitive closure of $\to_1.$ Hence, $a\to b$ holds if and only if there is a nonnegative integer $n$ and $a_1,\ldots, a_{n-1}\in F_E^\Gamma$ such that $a_0=a\to_1 a_1\to_1\ldots \to_1 a_n=b.$ Then, $\sim$ can be defined as the congruence closure of $\to$.
+\end{enumerate} One often considers an intermediate step in the construction of $\sim$ from $\to_1$ and let $\to$ be the reflexive and transitive closure of $\to_1.$ Then, $\sim$ can be defined as the congruence closure of $\to$.
 The following lemma was first shown for trivial $\Gamma$ in \cite[Proposition 5.9]{Ara_Goodearl} in order to show that the monoid $M_E^{\{\varepsilon\}}$ has the refinement property.
 This proof was adapted to arbitrary $\Gamma$ in \cite[Lemma 5.9]{Ara_et_al_Steinberg}.

 \begin{lemma} \cite[Lemma 5.9]{Ara_et_al_Steinberg}.
 Let $E$ be a graph, $\Gamma$ a group, $w:E^1\to\Gamma$ a weight map and $a,b\in F^\Gamma_E-\{0\}.$ The relation $a\sim b$ holds if and only if $a \to c$ and $b\to c$ for some $c \in F_E-\{0\}.$ \end{lemma}